Ereiarrus/ComplementsBotPy/README.md

 Make sure create a .env file in the root directory with the following variables:

 - TMI_TOKEN= get your token from https://twitchapps.com/tmi/
-- CLIENT_ID= register your app with twitch on https://dev.twitch.tv/console/apps/create -
+- CLIENT_ID= register your app with twitch on -
   for name, give it the channel name (ComplementsBot in our case), OAuth Redirect URLs: https:localhost:8000,
   Category: Chat Bot; then go to 'Manage' and copy the Client ID
 - DATABASE_URL= the URL to your realtime database as shown in firebase
+- TOKEN2= follow guide from https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/: go to
+  https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=<CLIENT_ID>&redirect_uri=<whatever you put for the URL of your application which you can check on https://dev.twitch.tv/console/apps, probably https://localhost:8000>&scope=channel%3Aread%3Aredemptions
+  This will make twitch ask you to authorize yourself, after which it will redirect you to the URL you specified for your app, and in the URL, you will see: ...#access_token=<TOKEN2>&...

 Once you have your firebase app, go to 'Service accounts' in project settings.
 From here, generate a new private key, and save the file as '.firebase_config.json' in the root directory.